MySQL

 Valid values:

-• true: All message types (including INSERT, DELETE, UPDATE_BEFORE, and UPDATE_AFTER) are converted to INSERT messages.
-Enable this only for specific use cases, such as preserving deleted messages from an upstream table.
+• true: All types of messages, including INSERT, DELETE, UPDATE_BEFORE, and UPDATE_AFTER, are converted to INSERT messages.
+Enable this option only in special scenarios, such as when you need to save delete messages from the upstream table.

-• false (default): All message types are emitted as-is.
+• false (default): All types of messages are sent downstream as they are.

 Note